 This is the first in a series from the frontlines of Russia’s war against Ukraine by Vitalii Dankevych, an Economics Professor at Polissia National University.
-Read part two and three.
+Read parts two, three, four, and five.
 For those of you looking to help those in need, please donate to World Central Kitchen, the U.N.
 World Food Programme, and the Global FoodBanking Network.

 The war against Ukraine by Russia will have long-term ramifications, not only in Ukraine, but across the world.
 Russia’s war against Ukraine is also a war against the countries of the Middle East and North Africa, which are the main importers of food from Ukraine.

 According to the State Customs Service of Ukraine, Ukraine exported agricultural food worth US$27.9 billion last year.
 The highest export volumes of different products were recorded in Ukraine—20,071 thousand tons of wheat, 459,000 tons of poultry, 76,000 tons of frozen berries and other fruits, and 38,000 tons of pasta.

 In 2021, Asia continued to strengthen its position as a major importer of domestic agricultural products, once again purchasing a record number of Ukrainian agricultural products.
 Last year, the value of domestic exports to the countries of this region increased to US$13.7 billion.
 Supplies to Africa in 2021 also increased from US$2.9 billion in 2020 to US$3.7 billion, according to the State Customs Service of Ukraine.